itsbapic/EscrowContractGenerator/readme.md

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+# Grading Rubric
+## Basics:
+1 point - briefly describe how you achieved the goals of the project (in the README.md) 1 point - project compiles and run ✅

+## Frontend:
+2 points - Proper use of React (state, hooks, props)

+## Design:
+2 point - UI (how creative is it)
+2 point - UX (how usable is it)

+## Challenges
+1 point - for deploying dApp on goerli network
+2 points - for adding wei to ether conversion ✅
+3 points - for adding a server to keep track of deployed escrow contracts (you can use express.js) 3 points - for adding 2 new features to Escrow.sol (ideas for features) 3 points - for adding tests for your features